 - Look deep into nature, and then you will understand everything better (Albert Einstein).

 - I can’t resist the combination of glorious sky, tranquil water, and luxuriant trees and forests.

 Inhale and absorb Nature’s elixir.
 May Nature Inspire, Inform, and Reward you!

-Note: All blog post images created & photographed by Stephen B. Jones unless otherwise noted.
-Please circulate images with photo credit: “©2023 Steve Jones, Great Blue Heron LLC.
+Note: Unless otherwise noted, all blog post images are created & photographed by Stephen B. Jones.
+Please circulate images with photo credit: “©2024 Steve Jones, Great Blue Heron LLC.
 All Rights Reserved.”

-And a Third: I am available for Nature-Inspired Speaking, Writing, and Consulting — contact me at email@example.com
+And Third: I am available for Nature-Inspired Speaking, Writing, and Consulting — contact me at firstname.lastname@example.org

 Mission: Employ writing and speaking to educate, inspire, and enable readers and listeners to understand, appreciate, and enjoy Nature… and accept and practice Earth Stewardship.